sterchelen/sensum/README.md

 I didn't find on the documentation how to cache the model, except that we have to contact the [huggingface's team](https://huggingface.co/transformers/installation.html#note-on-model-downloads-continuous-integration-or-large-scale-deployments).

 I had to downgrade the `huggingface` library version because of a `rust` borrow error [issue](https://github.com/huggingface/tokenizers/issues/537).
 I think it is due to the number of parallel requests I sent.
-So sticking to the latest version may help to improve performances.
+So once this issue resolved, upgrading to the latest version may help to improve performances.